pkgcore/pkgcore/dev-notes/hacking.rst

-Note that we're specificially forcing a large int; using 1 under 2.5 is the same runtime, reason being that it defaults to an identity check, then a comparison; for small ints, python uses singletons, thus identity kicks in.
+Note that we're specificially forcing a large int; using 1 under 2.5 is the same runtime, the reason for this is that it defaults to an identity check, then a comparison; for small ints, python uses singletons, thus identity kicks in.

 Deprecated/crappy modules
 =========================